EAGE-Annual-Hackathon/EAGE-Hackathon-2023-Instructions/README.md

 # Participant Guide

-This event will be facilitated in English.
+This event will be facilitated in English and will be an in-person only event this year!

 ## What you need to do as a hackathon participant:
-1. Before the hackathon: Find a team if you don’t already have one.
+1. Find a team if you don’t already have one.
 We will use a Github discussion board – so if you are looking for a team to join or have a topic that you would like some people to help you work on – please post.
 - There will be some time on Sunday morning to finalize the teams, but the expectation is that you have tried to find a team upfront.
-2. Before the hackathon: Get your team ready!
+2. Get your team ready!
-- If you are attending remotely – find a good place for you or your team to work with good internet connection – coffee shop, somewhere at the university, or at a teammate’s home.
-We highly recommend that those attending remotely from the same city try to collocate in person even if you aren’t on the same team!
-- If you are coming to Madrid – you will need to bring your laptop, headset, and power cable.
+- You will need to bring your laptop and power cable.
 - Ideate around the technical challenge your team will work on.
 You can use our Github discussion board for this.
 Remember the theme!
 - What data do you need?
+The hackathon facilitators will put together some data for you to use.
 - Are you going to use an existing model or build one from scratch?
- - What technology will your team use (python packages, dashboards, interpreters..etc) The facilitators will provide some ideas to get you thinking - you can find this thread in the discussion board above.
+ - What technology will your team use (python packages, dashboards, interpreters..etc).
+The facilitators will provide some ideas to get you thinking - you can find this thread in the discussion board above.
 3. Familiarize yourself with the agenda.
 - This is a fairly short hackathon.
 Your team will be expected to present your final outcome on Monday afternoon at 15:00.
 That means code freeze will happen at 13:00.